automatisch/automatisch/packages/docs/pages/build-integrations/auth.md

 export default verifyCredentials;
 ```

-Here we send a request to `/v1/images/search` endpoint with the API key.
+Here we send a request to the `/v1/images/search` endpoint with the API key.
 If we get a response from the API, we will set the screen name to the auth data.
 If we get an error response from the API, it will throw an error.

 ## Is still verified?